AlexGustafsson/homebridge-wol/README.md

 | logPinger | Whether or not the plugin should log ping messages, default `false` | No |
 | timeout | Number of seconds to wait for pinging to finish, default `1` | No |

-_Note, although neither mac or ip are required, at last one is needed for the plugin to be functional.
+_Note: although neither mac or ip are required, at last one is needed for the plugin to be functional.
 One can however leave out mac and only use ip to be able to check the status of the device without being able to turn it on._

 ### Usage (pre iOS 10)